FreddeITsupport98/passtrouhg/README.md

 This is always presented as an **explicit prompt**; you can decline if you actively rely on SELinux/AppArmor and know how to manage their policies across snapshots.

+On reset, the script can also remove these LSM-related parameters again from both classic GRUB cmdlines and `/etc/kernel/cmdline` (on openSUSE/BLS) so that rollbacks don’t permanently lock you into a “VFIO debug” LSM configuration.

 ### Dracut and early VFIO binding (`rd.driver.pre=vfio-pci`)

 On **dracut-based** systems (including openSUSE Tumbleweed and many Fedora/RHEL style installs), the GPU driver may be pulled into the initramfs very early.
 If the host driver (`amdgpu`, `nvidia`, `i915`) loads before `vfio-pci`, passthrough can fail even if your GRUB/BLS parameters otherwise look correct.